beluganos/beluganos/doc/configure-ansible.md

 ## Pre-requirements
 - Please refer [install-guide.md](install-guide.md) and [setup-guide.md](setup-guide.md) before proceeding.
-- In ansible, only startup config can be edited.
+- In ansible, only startup-config can be edited.
 If you already start Beluganos by `beluganos run` or `beluganos start` command, please stop before starting ansible playbooks.
 - If you will configure L3VPN routers, please refer not only this documents but also [configure-ansible-l3vpn.md](configure-ansible-l3vpn.md).

 ## Config files at a glance